- An average increase of 20% is observed in sales when using personalization. (Monetate)

 Time – 8 days

-Define a long term personalization strategy that clearly defines the positive incremental improvements that should be seen in specific periods of time over a 3 year period.
+Define a long-term personalization strategy that clearly defines the positive incremental improvements that should be seen in specific periods over 3 years.
 Provide a set of directive principles of how the optimization process should be so that it provides a framework for further decisions and strategies.

 Time – 20 days

 Analyze your available visitor data, possible sources of data, and how they flow into your systems.
 This should enable you to craft broad segments of audiences based on available data.
 Construct long-term directions of how the segmentation should look in the coming 2 years so that the process is living and evolves over time.